CraftAcademyLabs/coach-guides/miscellaneous/assessments/week_1_assessment.md

 ## Question 3 - Classes and Methods
 Create a new file called 'car.rb' with:
  - a class Car
- - a method that "paints" a car a new color.
+ - a method that "paint" a car a new color.
 Open irb.
 Load your 'car.rb' file.
 Create an instance of a `Car` and change its color.

 ## Question 4 - Rspec